Consuegra

 Consuegra is a municipality located in the province of Toledo, Castile-La Mancha, Spain.
 In 2018, the municipality had a population of 10,098 inhabitants.
 It is 80 km from Ciudad Real and 60 km from Toledo.
 Consuegra is located in La Mancha region, famous for its extensive dry plains, vineyards and historical constructions such as windmills.

 The principal economy sector is agriculture.
 The industry is predominated by textile and wood.
 Tourism has become a new economical source in the 21st century.
 The castle and the windmills are Consuegra's most important monuments.

 Most Spanish windmills, like those described in Miguel de Cervantes' early 17th century novel Don Quixote, can be found in the community of Castilla-La Mancha, in central Spain.
 The best examples of restored Spanish windmills may be found around Consuegra where several mills can be seen on the hill just outside the town, giving a view of the 12th-century castle and of the town.

 Windmills are also located in Mota del Cuervo, Tomelloso, and Campo de Criptana.

 History

 The settlement dates back to pre-Roman times.

 The Romans dammed the river Amarguillo upstream from Consuegra to regulate the water supply.

+After the Arab conquest, the majority of the Hispanic and Visigothic population remained in the town.
+The castle dates from this period.
+After the reconquista of Toledo in 1085 by Alfonso VI of Leon, Consuegra came under Castilian rule.
+In 1097, Diego, the son of El Cid, was killed in the Battle of Consuegra.
+In this battle, the Castilian army was defeated by the Almoravids under the command of Yusuf ibn Tashfin, which temporarily brought Consuegra back under Arab rule.

 The castle was once a stronghold of the Knights Hospitaller of the Order of St. John of Jerusalem, part of the order's dominion in the Campo de San Juan.

 In 1976, Consuegra made news worldwide as the only municipality in Spain that had reported a majority "no" vote in the 1976 Spanish political reform referendum, with an official result reported of 2,909 votes against democratic reforms and only 2,371 in favor.
 Overall, 94.2% of Spanish voters had approved the changes.
 The reported results prompted an angry response from village residents who accused the town's leaders of fraud, and the provincial election board voted to annul the results.